Your 2025 Career Horoscope Is Here. Are You Ready To Pivot?

 AdvertisementADVERTISEMENT

-As Jupiter, the planet of luck, continues its transit in Gemini until June 9, it amplifies opportunities for multiple streams of income and innovation, so many of us will be balancing more than one work opportunity at once this year.
-Once Jupiter shifts into Cancer on June 9, we’ll start to align our work with emotional security and values.
-By mid-year we’ll likely find ourselves saying goodbye to draining jobs or careers that no longer resonate, fueled by the Sagittarius full moon on June 11 and a game-changing square between Jupiter and Saturn on June 15.
+As Jupiter, the planet of luck, continues its transit in Gemini until 9th June, it amplifies opportunities for multiple streams of income and innovation, so many of us will be balancing more than one work opportunity at once this year.
+Once Jupiter shifts into Cancer on 9th June, we’ll start to align our work with emotional security and values.
+By mid-year we’ll likely find ourselves saying goodbye to draining jobs or careers that no longer resonate, fuelled by the Sagittarius full moon on 11th June and a game-changing square between Jupiter and Saturn on 15th June.

 AdvertisementADVERTISEMENT

-By September 7, the full moon lunar eclipse in Pisces could bring a creative project or endeavor initiated in March to full fruition, with a chance for recognition or breakthrough success.
-As the new moon partial solar eclipse in Virgo closes out eclipse season on September 21, we’ll find ourselves more grounded and confident in our new roles, even if there’s a learning curve.
+By 7th September, the full moon lunar eclipse in Pisces could bring a creative project or endeavour initiated in March to full fruition, with a chance for recognition or breakthrough success.
+As the new moon partial solar eclipse in Virgo closes out eclipse season on 21st September, we’ll find ourselves more grounded and confident in our new roles, even if there’s a learning curve.
 Embracing a beginner’s mindset will not only help us to adapt but also spark innovation, productivity and a renewed sense of purpose.
 Eclipses remind us that growth happens when we’re willing to align with the timing of the universe and trust its subtle yet undeniable push forward.

 AdvertisementADVERTISEMENT